Global Risk Indices

 Why 85 seconds?

 New START — the last treaty limiting US and Russian nuclear arsenals — expired on February 5, 2026.
 For the first time since 1972, there are no binding limits on strategic nuclear weapons.
 China is rapidly expanding its arsenal toward parity.
-Iran's "dash time" to a nuclear weapon is measured in weeks.
+Iran's nuclear facilities are under active military attack, with US and Israeli strikes targeting enrichment infrastructure.
 The board moved the clock forward 4 seconds from the 2025 setting of 89 seconds.

 For context: during the Cuban Missile Crisis (1962), arguably the closest we've come to nuclear war, the clock was at 7 minutes.
 The methodology has evolved — the board now considers threats that didn't exist in 1962 — but the trajectory is unmistakable.